patkruk/Laravel-Cached-Settings/README.md

 Instalation
 ===========

-Add laravel-cached-settings to your composer.json file:
+Add the package to your composer.json file:

 ```
 "require": {